 Carter had come into office in 1977 promising a new American stance abroad predicated on human rights.
 He bragged of an end to our supposedly inordinate fear of Soviet-inspired Communism.
 He entertained the hope of not losing a single American soldier in combat during his tenure.
 And he rejected the realpolitik of the Nixon-Kissinger years.

 The State Department would end the excessive influence of the bellicose National Security Council.
 Secretary of State Cyrus Vance would put a kinder, gentler face on American diplomacy.
 We championed Robert Mugabe in Zimbabwe over more moderate black reformers.
 We broke with the Shah of Iran, who fled his country in January 1979.
 We for a while praised the Ayatollah Khomeini and sought ways to reach out to him.
 Carter’s U.N. ambassador, Andrew Young, called Khomeini “some kind of saint.”
 Young met secretly with PLO representatives in Kuwait.
-In an interview, he falsely alleged of his own country that “We still have hundreds of people that I would categorize as political prisoners
+In an interview, he falsely alleged of his own country that “We still have hundreds of people that I would categorize as political prisoners in our prisons.”

 For a while, there was calm.
 Stunned potential aggressors only eyed one another to see who might be the first to test this strange new break with nearly four decades of bipartisan American foreign policy.
 But then, in late 1979, things started going downhill fast — as if the gamblers thought it was time to cash in their chips for fear that Carter might not win another four years in office.